isxuowo/mcwiki/Charging-Station.md

 The charging station charges Portable Batteries and other equipment that can store power at a rate of 256 kW.
-Insert chargable items by right clicking them on the black square on top of the charging station.
+Right click to insert/remove an item.

 | Item | Recipe | Items |
 |------|--------|-------|